Keeping Kids Active and Engaged at Home

 Escape Room-inspired cleaning, anyone?
 Give your kid a room to clean or a specific task to complete, and set a timer.
 If they don’t finish the task in time, create a silly, age-appropriate “punishment” (10 push-ups, helping with dishes, etc.).
 It’s fun for them, and helpful for you.
 Find some more chore games on Momtastic here.

 Meditation has many benefits for adults and kids alike.
 Some known benefits will be especially useful if anyone is feeling cooped up—such as reduced stress and anxiety, and lengthened attention span.
 Not sure where to begin?
 Headspace is an incredible app that provides guided meditation for adults and kids aged 5 and under, 6-8, and 9-12.

 6. Have fun with watercolors.

-Learning new skills is a fun way to occupy time.
-Getting creative with watercolors can be very calming, while allowing kids to experiment and express themselves artistically.
+Learning new skills is a fun way to occupy the time.
+Getting creative with watercolors can be very calming while allowing kids to experiment and express themselves artistically.
 Artist Emma Lefebvre’s videos provide useful tips on what materials to buy and fun lessons for beginners.

 7. Stay social.

 Being stuck at home can feel quite isolating, especially for little ones who are used to getting out of the house, going to school, and playing with friends.
 There are plenty of digital tools available to keep people connected with their families and social circles.
 Check out Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, or Skype for some quality time with loved ones.
 Tip: Parent and friend group texts are better (and funnier) than ever right now.

 Kids love to help in the kitchen, but it’s not always an option for safety reasons.
 Have some fun with kid-friendly recipes, or let them know what you’re making and have them “design the menu” while you cook.
 Check out these adorable, easy-to-bake mini lasagnas from Catching Fireflies.